Ballard's faces backlash after Block Island bar brawl; council may suspend liquor license

 Unconfirmed rumors fueling fire

-Calls to crack down on Ballard's have been steadily building ever since the July 4th weekend, when rumor spread that an underage victim had been sexually assaulted at the resort.
+Calls to crack down on Ballard's have been steadily building ever since the July Fourth weekend, when rumor spread that an underage victim had been sexually assaulted at the resort.

-Though it was referenced more than once at Thursday's meeting, that rumor has never been officially confirmed.
+Though it was referenced more than once at Thursday's meeting, that rumor has not been officially confirmed.

-In July, New Shoreham Town Manager Maryanne Crawford said that the Rhode Island State Police were "investigating a report of an alleged sexual assault reported in the town on July 4th."
+In July, New Shoreham Town Manager Maryanne Crawford said the state police were "investigating a report of an alleged sexual assault reported in the town on July Fourth."
 She did not specify where the assault had allegedly taken place.

 Meanwhile, the Block Island Times reported in July that there was "enough anecdotal evidence to lend credence to the rumor" there had been two separate sexual assaults over the July 4th weekend.
 One allegedly involved an underage victim and occurred "at a commercial venue," but the victim declined to file a police report and press charges, according to the Times.